 How to record and edit

-Ok, here comes the most intimidating part for some personal trainers – recording and editing the actual videos!
+Here comes the most intimidating part for some personal trainers – recording and editing the videos!

-There can be a bit of a learning curve on getting this right, and it can take some time to get over your nerves if you’re camera shy.
-But with a little practice and consistency, you will get more comfortable in front of the camera and your finished product will look better and better.
+There can be a bit of a learning curve in getting this right, and it can take some time to get over your nerves if you’re camera shy.
+But with a little practice and consistency, you will get more comfortable in front of the camera, and your finished product will look better and better.

 Outlines vs. scripts